 Myrthe Delaja Cathelijne van de Weetering (1988) is a composer, producer and musician.
 She stems from a musical family; her mother is a piano teacher, her sister plays the cello.
 Myrthe played in classical children’s orchestras and took lessons from the age of five years.
 Her first TV performance was in 1993 at the Lucky Lotto Live Show with Jaap van Zweden.

-At the age of fifteen she was startled by a gipsy orchestra at the Oerol festival and was struck by the unexpected musical possibilities outside the classical style.
+At the age of fifteen she was startled by a gypsy orchestra at the Oerol festival and was struck by the unexpected musical possibilities outside the classical style.
 From that day on her activities cover a wide range of musical styles: jazz, hiphop, world music, pop, electronic music and classical music.
 After finishing high school she studied Music Production & Performance, Master Composition and Violin light music at HKU, and graduated with Honours.

 By now she has travelled all over the world playing on big festivals with various bands as a soloist.
 Next to ‘music for music’s sake’ she is also involved as a composer in utilitarian music: for television and radio commercials, theater and dance performances, films and bands.